Frequently Asked Questions

 When are tuition payments due?
 Tuition is due before the start of the program; please reach out to us if that poses a challenge so we can make arrangements.

-Affiliation with Tufts University
+Affiliation with Tufts University (New England only)

 What benefits do Institute for Nonprofit Practice students receive from Tufts?
 We are a proud affiliate of the Jonathan M. Tisch College of Civic Life at Tufts University.
 In addition to earning a certificate from Tufts, Institute students have access to select events and library resources.
 Successful completion of the INP certificate may earn the equivalent of 3 credit-hours for any INP graduates who are admitted and enroll in Tufts graduate degree programs.